 (ii) If loss, as you clearly wrote above, is not a flow, then what on earth is it?
 (A stock? … If it’s not a flow then it must be a stock.)

 Wage income Yw is a flow from the business to the household sector.
 Consumption expenditure C is a flow from the household to the business sector.
-Loss is the difference of these two flows Qm≡C-Yw if C is less than Yw.
+Loss is the difference between these two flows Qm≡C−Yw if C is less than Yw.
 Loss diminishes the stock of money of the business sector.

 So we have the flow, the difference of flows and the change of stock.
 Loss is so to speak the first derivative of the stock of money.
 Or, vice versa, the stock of money of the business sector is the numerical integral of loss/profit.

 (i) You say: “… after accumulation of savings is widespread, then profit of the business sector/dissaving of the household sector can occur without a change in the stock of money.
 Yes?
 It’s a shift if deposit balances from the household to the business sector, with no change in the stock of money.”